Halls of residence

 Many colleges and universities have halls of residence.
-You usually get your own room and share cooking, bathroom and toilet facilities with other students.
-En-suite facilities are generally prioritised for second and third year students.
+You usually get your own room and share cooking and living areas.
+Increasingly, the rooms have en-suite bathroom facilities.
 Some halls provide meals and bed-linen and some are self-catering.
-If you are moving into halls make sure you read all of the paperwork you receive and complete and return any forms on time.

 Most halls of residence are owned by the college or university but in some cases they are owned and managed by private companies.
 If this is the case, the college or university still decide who gets a place but the company is your landlord.
 The company is responsible for collecting the rent and managing services such as cleaning and repairs.

 Some college and universities have flats and/or houses that they rent to students.
 They are usually very popular so it can be difficult to get a place.
 In most cases, mature students and people with children get priority.

 In some cases, the institution leases these properties from private landlords, housing associations or, less commonly, from the local council.
 If you are in this type of accommodation, it is important to check whether your landlord is the institution or the owner of the property.
 Either way, your landlord is responsible for carrying out any repairs needed and for dealing with any problems related to your tenancy or licence agreement.